United South and Eastern Tribes Hosts 3rd Tribal Climate Resilience Camp

 The week began with a keynote address given by Dr. Lara Jacobs, postdoctoral research associate at Michigan State University and citizen of Muscogee (Creek) Nation.
 Dr. Jacobs’ keynote presentation highlighted the profound historical impacts of genocide, ecocide, and land dispossession on Indigenous peoples, ecosystems, and other non-human kin.
 She emphasized ongoing neocolonial practices, such as prioritizing profit over environmental responsibility.

 Doctor Jacobs showcased Indigenous-led climate adaptation efforts as positive examples despite these major challenges, while raising concerns about the incorporation of Indigenous Knowledge in federal decision-making without adequate data sovereignty protections.
-She urged a shift towards centering Indigenous Knowledge and sovereignty/data sovereignty in land management to transform power dynamics and achieve more equitable environmental stewardship.
-Her framework proposes moving from managing land ‘for’ or ‘with’ Indigenous peoples to management ‘by’ and ‘as’ Indigenous peoples.
+She urged a shift towards centering Indigenous Knowledge, Indigenous self-determination, and Indigenous data sovereignty in land management to transform power dynamics and achieve more equitable environmental stewardship.
+Her framework proposes moving from managing land for or with Indigenous peoples to management by and as Indigenous peoples.

-The importance of land and culture were also woven into the Tribal Climate Resilience Camp curriculum through basketry demonstrations, stories shared by citizens of Catawba Indian Nation and Eastern Band of Cherokee Indians. and a highly-praised guided nature walk.
+The importance of land and culture were also woven into the Tribal Climate Resilience Camp curriculum through basketry demonstrations, stories shared by citizens of Catawba Indian Nation and Eastern Band of Cherokee Indians, and a highly-praised guided nature walk.
 Staff from seven partner organizations and federal agencies gave presentations on resources, programs, successes, and funding opportunities related to Indigenous climate resilience, while the CASCs provided information about their programs, opportunities for involvement and funding, and their efforts to better understand the climate adaptation science priorities of Tribal Nations across the regions.
-Additionally, two representatives from the Bureau of Indian Affairs (BIA) Branch of Tribal Climate Resilience (TCR) presented on their activities and the annual awards program.
+Additionally, two representatives from the Bureau of Indian Affairs (BIA) Branch of Tribal Climate Resilience (TCR) presented on their activities and the TCR Annual Awards Program.

 Three individuals wearing lanyard tags sit at a picnic table outside in discussion.